jruales/Reading-List-2016/README.md

 * The New Yorker: Fiction {Personally recommended by E.Z. in late 2015}
 * Serial {Personally recommended by E.Z. in late 2015}

-## Textbooks

-### Math & Machine Learning
-* (In Preparation) Deep Learning by Ian Goodfellow, Aaron Courville, and Yoshua Bengio https://goodfeli.github.io/dlbook/
-* Reinforcement Learning: An Introduction (e-book) by Richard S. Sutton and Andrew G. Barto - https://webdocs.cs.ualberta.ca/~sutton/book/ebook/the-book.html
-* Pattern Recognition and Machine Learning by Christopher Bishop {Recommended to me by several professors}
-* Convex Optimization: Algorithms and Complexity by Sébastien Bubeck http://arxiv.org/pdf/1405.4980.pdf
-* {Some book on OpenCV in Python}
-* {Some book on AWS}
-* {Some book on Hadoop, Hive, Spark, and such}

-### Piano
-* The Virtuoso Pianist in 60 Exercises by Charles-Louis Hanon
-* Mikrokosmos by Béla Bartók {Personally recommended by R.R. in early 2016}

-### Graphic Design
-* Illustrator: Visual Quickstart Guide

-### Software Engineering
-* Clean Code: A Handbook of Agile Software Craftsmanship by Robert C. Martin
-* Design Patterns: Elements of Reusable Object-Oriented Software by Erich Gamma {Personally recommended by D.R.}

-### Programming Languages
-* The C Programming Language by Brian Kernighan and Dennis Ritchie
-* Dive Into Python by Mark Pilgrim - http://www.diveintopython.net/toc/index.html {Personally recommended by A.N. in early 2016}
-* Pro JavaScript Techniques by Russ Ferguson, John Paxton, and John Resig
-* The Swift Programming Language {Heard about the book in a Columbia hackathon}

-### Algorithms and Data Structures
-* Elements of Programming Interviews by Adnan Aziz, Tsung-Hsien Lee, and Amit Prakash
-* Cracking the Coding Interview by Gayle Laakmann McDowell

-## Books

-### Fiction
-* [44% done] Flatland: A romance of many dimensions by Edwin A. Abbott {Personally recommended by G.C. many years ago}
-* [4% done] Ready Player One by Ernest Cline {Recommended on Andrej Karpathy's Goodreads reviews}
-* El héroe discreto by Mario Vargas Llosa {Personally recommended by C.S. in early 2016 to enrich my Spanish vocabulary and syntax}
-* The Goldfinch by Donna Tartt {Personally recommended by H.M.}
-* Harry Potter e la pietra filosofale by J. K. Rowling {Personally recommended by H.M. in 2015.
-While recommended in English, I'll read it in Italian to practice the language}

-### Non-Fiction -- Instructive
-* [71% done] Understanding Comics: The Invisible Art by Scott McCloud {Recommended on Bret Victor's website, I found out about it in early 2016}
-* [35% done] How To Win Friends and Influence People by Dale Carnegie {Personally recommended by M.Y. in 2015}
-* [32% done] The Design of Everyday Things by Donald ("Don") Norman {Recommended on Coursera's HCI course I took several years ago}
-* [28% done] Don't Make Me Think: A Common Sense Approach to Web Usability by Steve Krug {Recommended on Coursera's HCI course?}
-* Rocket Surgery Made Easy by Steve Krug {Probably advertised within "Don't Make Me Think"}
-* Moonwalking with Einstein by Joshua Foer {Mentioned in passing by M.C. in late 2015}
-* Mindset: The New Psychology of Success by Carol Dweck {Advocated by Khan Academy and recommended on Gates Notes blog}

-### Non-Fiction -- Biographical/Historical
-* [100% done] "Surely You're Joking, Mr. Feynman!": Adventures of a Curious Character by Richard Feynman {Recommended on Andrej Karpathy's Goodreads reviews}
-* Buffett: The Making of an American Capitalist by Roger Lowenstein {Personally recommended by M.C. in late 2015}
-* The Idea Factory: Bell Labs and the Great Age of American Innovation by Jon Gertner {Recommended on Andrej Karpathy's Goodreads reviews}

-### Non-Fiction -- Other
-* Regenesis: How Synthetic Biology Will Reinvent Nature and Ourselves {Personally recommended by M.C. in early 2016}